Elisu/elisu/README.md

 <h3 align="left">My Projects:</h3>

 [Master Thesis VR research](https://dspace.cuni.cz/handle/20.500.11956/197449?locale-attribute=en)
-Abstract: This thesis proposed a structured onboarding process and consequently designed and implemented an interactive tutorial application named “OmniStep", aiming to effectively prepare users for use of the treadmill National Institute of Mental Health in the Czech Republic (NIMH CZ).
+- This thesis proposed a structured onboarding process and consequently designed and implemented an interactive tutorial application named “OmniStep", aiming to effectively prepare users for use of the treadmill National Institute of Mental Health in the Czech Republic (NIMH CZ).
 To evaluate its effectiveness, a research study with 12 participants was conducted, utilizing Interpretative